CassandraMaldonado/ML-customer-segmentation/README.md

 ## What I did:
 - Data preprocessing and cleaning
-- Feature engineering based on RFM (Recency, Frequency, Monetary value)
+- Feature engineering based on Recency, Frequency and Monetary value (RFM)
-- Dimensionality reduction (PCA)
+- Dimensionality reduction with PCA
 - Clustering using K-Means and Hierarchical Clustering
 - Cluster analysis and visualization